Last modified: August 18, 2021

 "Services" means an integrated platform, including cloud-based infrastructure (if applicable), and software components (including any associated APIs) that enables businesses to analyze data and define business metrics

-"Software" means any downloadable tools, including the licensed Looker data platform, and any other computer software provided by Looker for use in connection with the Services, and any copies,
+"Software" means any downloadable tools, including the licensed data platform provided under this Agreement, and any other computer software provided by Google for use in connection with the Services, and any copies,

 "Third-Party Legal Proceeding" means any formal legal proceeding filed by an unaffiliated third party before a court or government tribunal (including any appellate proceeding).

 "Third-Party Offerings" means (a) third-party services, software, products, and other offerings that are not incorporated into the Services or Software and (b) offerings identified in the "

 Third-Party Offerings" section of the Looker Service Specific Terms.